Exporting to a TMX File

 fieldValue.Add(fieldName);

-In the next step you use the AtomicExpression class to create the filter expression to return to the export function.
-The parameters required are the field value and the operator.
-In our case, the filter calls for an Equal value.
-(Other possible values could be Contains, ContainsNot, Greater, Smaller, etc.)
+Next, use the AtomicExpression class to create the filter expression to return to the export method.
+Pass the field value and the operator.
+In this case, the filter uses Equal.
+Other possible operators include Contains, ContainsNot, Greater, and Smaller.

 var filter = new AtomicExpression(fieldValue, AtomicExpression.Operator.Equal);